 - display your content in Support Hub in accordance with Support Hub’s functionality;

-- use, host, store, modify, adapt, copy, publish, display, distribute and create derivative works of your content for the purposes of providing, supporting, improving and operating our Products and Services;
+- use, host, store, modify, adapt, copy, publish, display, distribute and create derivative works of your content for the purposes of providing, supporting, improving and operating our Services;

-- use all ideas, comments or suggestions from you on changing or improving our Products and Services or the services of IT Providers; and
+- use all ideas, comments or suggestions from you on changing or improving our Services or the services of IT Providers; and

 - otherwise use, modify and distribute your content as reasonably required for the purpose for which it was provided.